Mali confirms arrest of key jihadist near Timbuktu

 Losses have been high among Malian forces in recent months.
 The United Nations, which has a peacekeeping force in the country, reported 131 soldiers killed over the past year versus 49 in the previous year.

-Reporting by Tiemoko Diallo; Writing by Emma Farge; Editing by Toby Chopra
+Reporting by Tiemoko Diallo; Writing by Emma Farge; Editing by Toby Chopra and Elaine Hardcastle